seanpm2001/SNU_2D_ProgrammingTools/OldVersions/SNU_2D_ProgrammingTools_REPOLIST/!OldVersions/1/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 1035 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 1036 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 1029+6=1035
+//// 1030+6=1036

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 229 (2025, Wednesday, September 3rd at 07:37 pm PST)
+//// File version: 230 (2025, Thursday, September 4th at 08:12 pm PST)
-//// Line count (including blank lines and compiler line): 1,094
+//// Line count (including blank lines and compiler line): 1,095

 //// ----------------------------------------------------- \\\\